Humayra-Hayern/E-Commerce-Back-End/README.md

 # 13) ORM: E-Commerce-Back-End

 For this project I had to build the back end for an e-commerce site by modifying starter code.
 Utilised Express.js to use Sequelize to interact with a MySQL database.

-## Technology Used:
+I utilised the following technologies:

 - Javascript
 - Node.js